-The Eden Landing Phase 2 project area comprises 11 ponds which are located within the southern portion of the ELER.
+The Eden Landing Phase 2 project area is comprised of 11 ponds which are located within the southern portion of the ELER.
 Three sub-groups have been created to describe the southern half of the Eden Landing pond complex in more general terms, and are organized by their similarities and location within the Phase 2 project area.
 These sub-groups are organized as follows:

 - The Bay Ponds: Ponds E1, E2, E4, and E7 are the four large ponds closest to San Francisco Bay.
 Phase 2 actions proposed at these ponds are intended to restore them to tidal marsh. - The Inland Ponds: Ponds E5, E6, and E6C are somewhat smaller ponds in the northeast portion of the Phase 2 project area.
-These ponds could be restored to tidal marsh or to enhanced managed ponds, depending on which of the Phase 2 action alternatives is selected. - The Southern Ponds: Also sometimes called the "C-Ponds" -- Ponds E1C, E2C, E4C, and E5C are in the southeastern portion of the complex.
-They are separated from the Inland Ponds and the Bay Ponds by an ACFCWCD-owned freshwater outflow channel and diked marsh areas known collectively as "the J-Ponds".
+These ponds could be restored to tidal marsh or to enhanced managed ponds, depending on which of the Phase 2 action alternatives is selected.

+■ The Southern Ponds: Also sometimes called the "C-Ponds" -- Ponds E1C, E2C, E4C, and E5C are in the southeastern portion of the complex.
+They are separated from the Inland Ponds and the Bay Ponds by an Alameda County-owned freshwater outflow channel and diked marsh areas known collectively as "the J-Ponds".
 The Southern Ponds surround a natural hill known as Turk Island and abut another small hill commonly called "Cal Hill" that are private inholdings, and are excluded from the Phase 2 project area.
 The Southern Ponds could be restored to tidal marsh or to enhanced managed ponds, depending on which of the Phase 2 Action Alternatives is selected.

-The Eden Landing Phase 2 project area is generally bounded by San Francisco Bay on the west, Old Alameda Creek (OAC) on the north, the federal Alameda Creek Flood Control Channel (ACFCC) on the south, and - to the east - a mix of suburban/urban communities, the Union Sanitary District (USD) Treatment Plant, a county-owned landfill, a Cargill-owned salt pond no longer in production (CP3C) and their upland hill lands, an ACFCWCD property known as the "J-Ponds" which are diked areas with detention basins and drainage channels, and a strip of existing tidal marsh between the Bay Ponds and the ACFCC.
+The Eden Landing Phase 2 project area is generally bounded by San Francisco Bay on the west, Old Alameda Creek (OAC) on the north, the federal Alameda Creek Flood Control Channel (ACFCC) on the south, and - to the east - a mix of suburban/urban communities, the Union Sanitary District (USD) Treatment Plant, a county-owned landfill, a Cargill-owned salt pond no longer in production (CP3C) and their upland hill lands, an Alameda County property known as the "J-Ponds" which are diked areas with detention basins and drainage channels, and a strip of existing tidal marsh between the Bay Ponds and the ACFCC.

-As stated above, this EIR evaluates the potential environmental impacts related to four alternatives, the No Action Alternative (Alternative Eden A), and three Action Alternatives (Alternative Eden B, C, and D respectively).
+As stated above, this Draft EIS/R evaluates the potential environmental impacts related to four alternatives, the No Action Alternative (Alternative Eden A), and three Action Alternatives (Alternative Eden B, C, and D respectively).
 Under the No Action Alternative (Alternative Eden A), the CDFW would continue to maintain and operate the Eden Landing pond complex as part of ELER, but no new activities would occur in the project area.
 The Action Alternatives all aim to restore the existing ponds to either entirely tidal marsh or a mixture of tidal marsh and enhanced managed ponds.
 These Action Alternatives will restore and enhance a mix of wetland habitats, maintain or enhance flood risk management, and provide wildlife-oriented public access and recreational opportunities.
-The Preferred Alternative is made up of the individual components from the Action Alternatives.
-In a few cases, clarifications and refinements to the individual components were made in response to comments and suggestions received on the Draft EIS/R.